 Hidden Cameras, Audio Bugs, and GPS Devices in Hawaii: What’s Legal?

 Living in Hawaii and having family or friends on the mainland means that you know all about how important video chat and phone calls are when it comes to keeping in touch.
 Yet, while technology is meant to make our lives easier, it is often used for terrible reasons, including spying on another person.
-Although it may sound like something straight out of a movie, hidden cameras, audio bugs, and GPS devices are used to track someone, it happens more often than you’d think…even in paradise.
-While finding out that someone is spying on you is shocking and scary, the real question is: what’s legal?
+Although it may sound like something straight out of a movie, hidden cameras, audio bugs, and GPS devices are used to track someone, it happens more often than you would think…even in paradise.
+While finding out that someone is spying on you is shocking and scary, the real question is: what is legal?
+Do you need a Hawaii Bug Sweep Company?

 Hidden Camera Use in Hawaii: What the Law Says